zinic/crawl/templates.md

 ### Races

+#### Elf

+Living in the large packets of forests across the planet thriving with magic, they must always be aware of natural wildlife.
+This caused them to adapt, to always be aware of their surroundings and natural immunity to the magical influence.

+* Size: 0
+* Grants Aspect: Perception
+* Core Aspect Modifier:
+    * Mobility +1
+* Damage Resistance +2 DR vs. Meta

 #### Human

 The jack-of-all trades.
 These individuals are hardy but otherwise mundane.
 They're quick learners however and because of this are given more apsect points to work with than other races.